 In this course, students will examine best practices for implementing security in networks and communication systems.
-They will also program advanced security measures designed to redundant solutions that ensure create operational continuity in the face of potential failures or attacks.
+They will also program advanced security measures designed to create redundant solutions that ensure operational continuity in the face of potential failures or attacks.
 Additionally, they will develop skills in designing and configuring resilient network architectures, as well as implementing appropriate security protocols.
 (Pre-requisites: CISE 2000L, INTE 2440L)

-INTE 1000: Human-Computer Interface and Interactions: 3 credits the evolution of computer system interfaces and the levels of human-computer interaction.
+INTE 1000: Human-Computer Interface and Interactions: 3 credits

+In this course, students will analyze the history of the evolution of computer system interfaces and the levels of human-computer interaction.
 They will identify the available sensory systems by following interface design specifications.
 They will develop a project based on HCI using all of the design steps and the methodologies established by analyzing the specifications.